PhyreEngine/conda-modrefiner/README.md

 This repository contains a [conda][conda] recipe for building [ModRefiner][modrefiner], a tool for protein structure refinement.

-This package does *not* include ModRefiner for dimers.
-This is because of difficulties with the version of GSL.
-It is probably possible to fix this, so please open an issue if you need this.

 ## Prerequisites

 1. You will need an installation of [conda][miniconda].